Since the Department is relatively small, interaction with faculty, students and staff is easy and informal.

 Located on the 5th floor of List, these facilities are also open for your use.

 Computer Clusters and Training

 Of course, there are also computer clusters, scanners, and printers in Brown’s university libraries.
 Training in a wide variety of software applications is offered by PASS, the computer education group of CIS.
 (Class listings and registration are online.)

-One of the first things you should do is to explore the libraries at Brown and familiarize yourself with their holdings and services, especially the Rockefeller Library, Art Slide Library, John Carter Brown Library, and the Hay Library.
+One of the first things you should do is to explore the libraries at Brown and familiarize yourself with their holdings and services, especially the Rockefeller Library, John Carter Brown Library, and the Hay Library.
 The Rockefeller Library (“The Rock”) regularly offers introductions to holdings, searching aids, etc. The main website of the Brown University Libraries is a portal to a vast array of electronic research tools and services; you should familiarize yourself with it as well.
 Brown’s library system also includes the Orwig Music Library and the Sciences Library, which houses Media Services, on the 14th floor.

 Instructional Image Collection

 The Art Slide Library collection has closed as of July 2010.
 However, the slides will remain in some way accessible and will continue to be digitized and catalogued in on-site imaging collection.
 In addition, Brown subscribes to ARTstor, a digital library of over one million images in the areas of art, architecture, the humanities, and social sciences.